Getting started

 php phenix make:migration CreateUsersTable

-The command will create a migration on the following path:
+The command will create a migration at the following path:

 database/migrations/20230930111521_create_users_table.php